- About Us

 Location: Initiatives of Change conference center in Caux, Switzerland

-Participation: Limit to 20 students
+Participation: Limited to 20 students

 Twenty students from around the world are selected for this four-week course held in Caux, Switzerland, during the Initiatives of Change global summer conferences.
 The program includes approximately 40 hours of academic classes, seven hours per week of “Service for Leadership” practical work, a field trip to Geneva and participation in the Caux conferences.